Walter Nugent Monck

 On this stage, Monck and his company kept up a steady stream of performance.
 The repertory, which changed at a rate of one per month, included all of Shakespeare's work, of course, as well as numerous other Renaissance plays and many modern works.
 By the early 1950s, he had produced over 200 plays.
 Despite his isolation from London, he was among the more influential mid-century producers.
 From the mid-30s on, he occasionally directed in London and Stratford.
 These productions included a Pericles, Prince of Tyre with Paul Scofield in 1947; Cymbeline at the Shakespeare Memorial Theatre in 1946; and King Lear in London in 1953.

 Monck retired from his positions in 1952, but he remained intermittently active with the company until his death in 1958.

 While generally considered less innovative and less imaginative than Poel, Monck was an influential director both for directors and for scholars.
 For directors, he continued Poel's destruction of the legacy of actor-managers such as Charles Kean and restored some of the vital conditions of Renaissance stagecraft.
 For the same reason, he aided scholars in exploring their own theories about Elizabethan practice; for example, his ruthlessly cut performances provided insight into the "two hours traffic" of the Renaissance stage.

+Additionally, Monck is posthumously credited with an article in the 1959 Shakespeare Survey, volume 12, about the Maddermarket Theatre.
+The article was derived from a paper presented by Monck at the Shakespeare Conference, Stratford-upon-Avon, on 5 September 1957.
+His death is reported to have happened on 21 October 1958.

+Highlights from the article include a brief history of the formation of The Norwich Players and the Maddermarket theatre and the financial arrangements required to get the Elizabethan style playhouse off the ground.
+Also mentioned are details about the opening night 23 September 1921 presentation of "As You Like It" and many subsequent productions from the Shakespeare Canon.
+Production descriptions talk about specific staging requirements.
+He also states that he managed to deliver the entire Shakespeare cycle during his 56 years with the company.

+These words adequately sum up his perspective, "These remarks are not those of a scholar, not of an original thinker, but of a man who has spent his life trying to put Shakespeare simply on the stage."